-Yet, unlike today's wristband-wearing, kale-imbibing faux hippies, the original hippies and their flower power ideology were an incredible force for social change.
+Yet, the original hippies and their flower power ideology were an incredible force for social change.
 We're toasting them with one of our own creations, the suitably floral Flower Power Martini.

 The Allies celebrated victory over Japan on 15th August 1945, although the Japanese did not officially sign the surrender document until 2nd September.
 Both dates are known as VJ Day.

-The 15th August 1945 coincided with the state opening of the British Parliament, always a ceremonial occasion, but that year more a victory parade.
+The 15th of August 1945 coincided with the state opening of the British Parliament, always a ceremonial occasion, but that year more a victory parade.
 People crowded onto the streets and partied.
-Meanwhile in Japan there were no celebrations as the country reeled from the use of "a new and most cruel bomb" that devastated Hiroshima and Nagasaki so forcing the country's surrender.
+Meanwhile, in Japan, there were no celebrations as the country reeled from the use of "a new and most cruel bomb" that devastated Hiroshima and Nagasaki so forcing the country's surrender.